acozine/sufia-centos/README.md

-This Ansible project was created by Data Curation Experts for the Chemical Heritage Foundation.
-It builds a production-style Hydra head on an Ubuntu 14.04 Amazon EC2 instance.
-The encrypted files contain variables that apply only to CHF.
+This Ansible project was created by Data Curation Experts based on work sponsored by the Chemical Heritage Foundation.
+It builds a production-style Hydra head on a CentOS 7 Amazon EC2 instance.

 Before you can use this project, you must [install Ansible](http://docs.ansible.com/intro_installation.html).

-To create an ec2 instance for an organization other than CHF:
+To create an ec2 instance:

 1. create new vars/main.yml files in the launch_ec2 and ec2 roles
 2. add your organization's AWS credentials there